 The process for lending assets is pretty straightforward.
-Simply follow the steps to send your assets to Compound and boom!
-You’re instantly added to the global supply pool and able to track accrued interest in real-time.
+Simply enable a supported asset and sign a transaction approving the amount of capital you wish to supply capital to Compound.
+Assets are instantly added to the global supply pool with interest being tracked in real-time.

 Assets supplied to a market are represented by an ERC-20 token balance (“cToken”), which entitles the owner to an increasing quantity of the underlying asset.
 As the money market accrues interest, which is a function of borrowing demand, cTokens become convertible into an increasing amount of the underlying asset.
 In this way, earning interest is as simple as holding a ERC20 cToken.

 cTokens represent your balance in a specific Compound market.
 Each market has its own cToken (cETH, cUSDC…), which you’ll receive when you supply that asset to the protocol.
 As such, you’ll earn interest on all cTokens held in your wallet based on the respective lending rate.

 Compound governance is currently centralized with hopes to transition to a community and stakeholder controlled protocol in the future.
 Current governance cases include:

 - Updating market interest rates

 According to HackerNoon, Compound currently falls in the middle of the centralized/decentralized spectrum thanks in large part to it’s open sourced smart contracts and permissionless magrin monitoring.